MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/migrate-from-admediatorcontrol-to-adcontrol.md

 # Migrate from AdMediatorControl to AdControl

 Previous advertising SDK releases from Microsoft enabled Universal Windows Platform (UWP) apps to display banner ads using the **AdMediatorControl** class, which enabled developers to optimize their ad revenue by displaying banner ads from our partner networks (AOL and AppNexus) as well as AdDuplex.
 The [Microsoft Advertising SDK](http://aka.ms/ads-sdk-uwp) no longer supports the **AdMediatorControl** class.
-If you have an existing app that uses the **AdMediatorControl** class from a previous SDK and you want to migrate it to a UWP app that uses the [Microsoft Advertising SDK](http://aka.ms/ads-sdk-uwp), follow the instructions in this article to update your code to use the **AdControl** class instead of the **AdMediatorControl** class.
-You can optionally configure your app to mediate ads with AdDuplex, using a weighted or ranked approach.
+If you have an existing app that uses the **AdMediatorControl** class from a previous SDK and you want to migrate it to a UWP app that uses the [Microsoft Advertising SDK](http://aka.ms/ads-sdk-uwp), you have two options:

+* Replace all **AdMediatorControl** objects in your app with **AdControl** objects, create and assign new ad units to the **AdControl** objects, and then configure ad mediation settings in the **Monetize with ads** page of the Windows Dev Center dashboard.
+This is the easiest option, and it will let you mediate between a variety of paid ad networks as well as house ads and community ads from Microsoft.
+However, AdDuplex is not currently supported for ad mediation in UWP apps, so you will not be able to serve ads from AdDuplex if you choose this option.

+  For more information about adding an **AdControl** to your app, see [AdControl in XAML and .NET](adcontrol-in-xaml-and--net.md) and [AdControl in HTML 5 and JavaScript](adcontrol-in-html-5-and-javascript.md).
+For more information about creating ad units and configuring ad mediation, see [Monetize with ads](../publish/monetize-with-ads.md).

+* Alternatively, if your **AdMediatorControl** is configured to serve ads from AdDuplex or if you want to continue using the existing ad units that are assigned to your **AdMediatorControl** instead of creating new ad units, you can follow the detailed instructions below.

+## Continue using AdDuplex or your existing ad units

+Follow these instructions if your **AdMediatorControl** is currently configured to serve ads from AdDuplex or if you want to continue using the existing ad units that are assigned to your **AdMediatorControl**.

+> [!NOTE]
->**Note**&nbsp;&nbsp;The code examples in this article are provided for illustration purposes only.
+> The code examples in this section are provided for illustration purposes only.
 You may need to make adjustments to the code examples to work in your app.

-## Prerequisites
+### Prerequisites

 * A UWP app that is currently using the AdMediatorControl and is published in the Windows Store.
 * A development computer with Visual Studio 2015 (or a later release) and the [Microsoft Advertising SDK](http://aka.ms/ads-sdk-uwp) installed.
 * If you want to mediate ads with AdDuplex, you must also have the [AdDuplex Windows 10 SDK](https://visualstudiogallery.msdn.microsoft.com/6930860a-e64b-4b46-9d72-62d7fddda077) installed on your development computer.

+  > [!NOTE]
-  >**Note**&nbsp;&nbsp;As an alternative to running the AdDuplex SDK installer from the link above, you can install the AdDuplex libraries for your UWP app project in Visual Studio.
-With your UWP app project open in Visual Studio, click **Project** > **Manage NuGet Packages**, search for the NuGet package named **AdDuplexWin10**, and install the package.
+  > As an alternative to running the AdDuplex SDK installer from the link above, you can install the AdDuplex libraries for your UWP app project in Visual Studio 2015.
+With your UWP app project open in Visual Studio 2015, click **Project** > **Manage NuGet Packages**, search for the NuGet package named **AdDuplexWin10**, and install the package.

-## Step 1: Retrieve your application IDs and ad unit IDs
+### Step 1: Retrieve your application IDs and ad unit IDs

 When you migrate your code to use the **AdControl** class, you must know your application IDs and ad unit IDs.
 The best way to get the most recent IDs is to retrieve them from your mediation configuration file.